-Nintendo’s Mario Game & Watch is a choice gaming stocking stuffer of 2020 – TechCrunch
+Nintendo’s Mario Game & Watch is a choice gaming stocking stuffer – TechCrunch

 The screen, while certainly small, is bright and sharp, apparently displaying the exact pixel dimensions of the original Nintendo game.
 It plays well, too — the controls are responsive, though it feels strange to play the game on anything other than an original NES controller.
 The buttons of the Game & Watch are a bit softer than I’d like — but they were good enough that I cleared the first set of levels without any real frustration other than my own lack of skill.

-While there is no support for saving or rewinding the game — pretty much essential for the 99 percent of us who can’t beat it honestly — at least you don’t have to to try to beat it in one sitting.
+While there is no support for saving or rewinding the game — pretty much essential for the 99% of us who can’t beat it honestly — at least you don’t have to try to beat it in one sitting.
 The game freezes its state when you turn if off or switch to any other game or mode, meaning you can play a couple levels between subway stops and not worry about losing progress.

 You can hand it back and forth with a friend (after sanitizing it, of course) too, since player 2 uses the same controls.